By John Gruber

 I had a one-on-one off-the-record briefing with Jony Ive.
 (Fascinating and fun — we spent most of the all-too-brief 30 minutes talking about watch bands and the exquisite packaging and charging case of the Edition models.)
 The waiting area for these press briefings was set up to look a bit like a mostly empty Apple Store.
 The central focus of this waiting area was a large table with a glass top; under the glass were a variety of Apple Watch models.
 The table was a prototype of the ones that Apple would put in its retail stores, for which they obtained multiple patents.
 While I was waiting for my briefing with Ive, the only other person from the media waiting with me was Oz.

 It’s a weird thing to be alone, effectively, with someone of Oz’s celebrity.
 It’s like being in a room with a million dollars in $100 bills stacked in a perfectly-arranged pyramid.
-No matter how you to try to direct your attention, your mind keeps popping back to Holy shit, there’s a million dollars in cash right there.
+No matter how hard you try to direct your attention, your mind keeps popping back to Holy shit, there’s a million dollars in cash right there.
 His hair was perfect, his shirt crisply pressed.
 It was a very nice shirt.
 He smiled at all times, and seemed genuinely happy to be there, and genuinely interested in Apple Watch, but not for what Apple Watch actually was or could be, but simply because it was a major new thing, and he was a VIP invitee at the introduction of this major new thing.
 And my mind would pop, for the umpteenth time, Holy shit, that’s Dr. Oz right there.

 I came away with the impression that Mehmet Oz was, despite his well-deserved medical renown, preternaturally vapid and preening, and, thus, to me, an incongruous figure.
 Simultaneously a brilliant mind in the field of thoracic surgery, and yet dumb as a rock in everyday human interaction.
 I spent the first few minutes with him wondering if I should introduce myself.
 I spent the last few glad I hadn’t, because he was so obviously a staggeringly uninteresting and uninterested man.